Braid Loops with infinite monodromy on the Legendrian contact DGA: Introduction

 \section{Introduction}

 In this article, we construct Legendrian loops for several families of Legendrian links in the standard contact $3$-sphere $(\S^3,\xi_\st)$ and show that their monodromy action on their Legendrian contact DGA is of infinite order.
-These are the first examples of such a Floer-theoretic phenomenon.
-We provide consequences of these results, including the first examples of Legendrian links in $(\S^3,\xi_\st)$ with a stabilized component that admit infinitely many Lagrangian fillings.
-To our knowledge, these are the first known examples of Legendrian links with infinitely many Lagrangian fillings which are {\it not} the rainbow closure of a positive braid.
-One of these Legendrian links has $2$ components and, with its Lagrangian fillings being of genus $1$, is arguably the smallest known Legendrian link, in terms of genus and components, with infinitely many Lagrangian fillings.
-Finally, we show how to Floer-theoretically detect the existence of infinitely many Lagrangian fillings for the max-tb Legendrian torus links $(n,m)$, $n\geq3,m\geq6$ and $(n,m)=(4,4),(4,5)$, by using the Legendrian DGA and, for any given genus $g\geq2$, we construct Weinstein 4-manifolds homotopic to the 2-sphere whose wrapped Fukaya categories can distinguish infinitely many exact closed Lagrangian surfaces of that genus.
+These are the first examples of such a Floer-theoretic infinite order, in sharp contrast with the known finite order DGA action of all previously studied loops.
+We provide several new consequences of these results, including the first known examples of Legendrian links with infinitely many Lagrangian fillings which are {\it not} the rainbow closure of a positive braid\footnote{Previously known methods to build infinite Lagrangian fillings, including the techniques from microlocal sheaf theory, do not apply in this general setting.}, and can be distinguished via Floer theory.\footnote{Note that, before this manuscript, none of the infinite Lagrangian fillings in \cite{CasalsHonghao} or \cite{CasalsZaslow} was known to be distinguished via Floer theory.} These Lagrangian fillings are all smoothly isotopic, but their Hamiltonian isotopy classes are all distinct.
+One of these new Legendrian links has $2$ components and, with its Lagrangian fillings being of genus $1$, is arguably the smallest known Legendrian link to date, in terms of genus and components, with infinitely many Lagrangian fillings.
+In addition, for any given genus $g\geq2$, we construct Weinstein 4-manifolds homotopic to the 2-sphere whose wrapped Fukaya categories can distinguish infinitely many (Hamiltonian isotopy classes of) exact closed Lagrangian surfaces of that genus, all in the same smooth type.
+Finally, we show how to Floer-theoretically detect the existence of infinitely many Lagrangian fillings for the Legendrian $(n,m)$ torus links of maximal Thurston--Bennequin number (``max-tb''), with $n\geq3,m\geq6$ and $(n,m)=(4,4),(4,5)$, and many other Legendrian links, by using the Legendrian DGA.\footnote{In all cases being considered, the max-tb condition is a necessary condition on the Legendrian links in order to admit an embedded exact Lagrangian filling, see e.g. \cite{Chantraine10}.}

 The manuscript also develops technical results on the Legendrian contact DGA, of independent interest, needed for our argument.
 In particular, we present a combinatorial model for computing DGA morphisms associated to decomposable Lagrangian cobordisms $L$, where the morphisms are enhanced over {\it integer} group ring coefficients.
 We show that this is isomorphic to the abstract enhancement previously developed by Karlsson, thus proving invariance and allowing us to perform explicit computations over $\Z[H_1(L)]$.
 This integrally enhanced package is then used to prove the above Floer-theoretical results concerning infinitely many Lagrangian fillings.